cbrnr/python-intro-short/04-Functions/04-Functions.md

 Defining functions
 ------------------
 We are not restricted to calling existing functions.
-In fact, we can create our own functions and they behave just like any regular built-in function.
+In fact, we can create our own functions and they behave just like built-in functions.
 Here's how we define a function in Python conceptually (using pseudo-code):

 ```
 def function_name(<arg1>, <arg2>, ...):